harpoonlobotomy/GR2_importer_for_blender_5/README.md

 This is a work in progress, please report any issues/suggestions.

-# STATE OF THINGS (as of 18/10/2025):
+# STATE OF THINGS (as of 20/10/2025):
-  * Importing GR2/DAE works - sometimes
+  * Importing GR2/DAE works, although imperfectly.
+Basic armatures + meshes import nicely, aside from some bone orientation issues.
   * Preliminary bone rotation fix is implemented, still needs some adjustment.
   * Runs as a script in Script Editor directly, with file to be imported named in the code itself.
-  * Implementing automatic conform-copy to target skeleton now to preventthe same issue that the native Collada import had, that required animations to have the skeleton merged manually beforehand.
-		Made a metadata-checker to get status before import (ie GR2 includes animation, includes skeleton, etc) so I can modify the args as needed.
+  * Made a metadata-checker to get status before import (ie GR2 includes animation, includes skeleton, etc) so I can modify the args as needed.

 # TODO:
+  * Implementing automatic conform-copy to target skeleton now to prevent the same issue that the native Collada import had, that required animations to have the skeleton merged manually beforehand.
+Theoretically exists currently but unreliable.
   * Bone orientation needs some calibration; certain models have attributes not properly managed yet.
   * Imports can be optimised, temp files need management.
   * Should implement support for export even if I don't need it personally.